Foundations of Prophecy

 John in his first epistle says, "Little children, it is the last time: and as ye have heard that antichrist shall come, even now are there many antichrists; whereby we know that it is the last time" (I John 2:18).
 Notice he does not challenge or question the coming of a single Antichrist, which they had heard of, but simply points out that we know it is the last time because there are many antichrists (defined in verse 22 as those who deny the Father and the Son).
 I John 4:3 specifically refers to this as "the spirit of antichrist" which was already in the world, but nowhere does he state that the antichrist is not coming, which would contradict the many prophecies that deal with him.

 So a major key in understanding prophecy is to "connect the dots" between different passages of Scripture that use the same word or phrase.
 When we join together the connected ideas, all the prophecies fit together to give a unified picture of the events that are to come just before the return of Christ to set up his Kingdom on earth.
 The wicked prince, or Antichrist, will set up the abomination of desolation, kicking off the three-and-a-half year period of Great Tribulation.
 He and his armies will assemble against Jerusalem, but he will be defeated and come to his ultimate, decreed end when Christ returns.
-At that time there will be a resurrection, and the Kingdom of God will be inaugurated.
+At that time there will be a resurrection, signs of the Son of Man and the Son of Man himself will be seen in the heavens, and the Kingdom of God will be inaugurated.

 The most important key to the interpretation of prophecy, however, is what Jesus himself taught his disciples concerning the end times, which we will examine next.